 In 2007 Ben was a co-founder of Regeneus Ltd, a regenerative medicine company that has developed and commercialised stem cell therapies using adipose derived cells.
 Ben served as a non-executive Director of Regeneus from startup through ASX listing in 2013 and left the Board to pursue the opportunities that became Sangui Bio in late 2014.
 He maintains strong connections to Regeneus Ltd.

 Dr Herbert has 8 granted patents on proteomics technology (US, EU, AU) owned by Macquarie University and Proteome Systems.
 He has developed IP (patents pending) with Regeneus on inflammatory biomarkers to monitor disease progression and the effect of mesenchymal stem cell therapy.
-He is also an inventor on three patent applications covering the Sangui Bio discoveries.
+He is also an inventor on four families of granted patents and pending applications covering the Sangui Bio discoveries.
 Dr Herbert has significant experience with assessment of the IP landscape in various research areas; including instrumentation, consumables and biologicals, patent drafting/filing, due diligence, and patent challenges.

 Research Impact and Contribution

-Ben Herbert has 36 years of experience in protein chemistry, sample preparation, fractionation, and proteomics.
+Ben Herbert has 37 years of experience in protein chemistry, sample preparation, fractionation, and proteomics.
 He has gained international recognition as one of key innovators in sample preparation, fractionation and the use of proteomics.
-He has 74 research and review papers and has contributed chapters, by invitation, to six books, most recently including two book chapters on state-of-the-art proteomics technology.
-His research papers and chapters have been cited 7100 times and his H-index measurement of research impact is 39.
+Ben has 92 research, review papers and book chapters.
+His research papers and chapters have been cited 7300 times and his H-index measurement of research impact is 40.
 Dr Herbert has supervised 9 PhD students to completion and currently co-supervises 1 PhD student.